 Ingredient Notes

-- plain vegan yogurt - this adds a deliciously tangy undertone, complementing the savory notes, and makes the mashed sweet potatoes so creamy.
+- plain vegan yogurt - this adds a deliciously tangy note, complementing the savory notes, and makes the mashed sweet potatoes so creamy.
 Kite Hill makes an amazing Greek-style plain yogurt.
 Or try one of my homemade yogurt recipes:

-See the recipe card below for amounts and full instructions.
+See the recipe card below for amounts and full step-by-step instructions.

-How to Make Savory Sweet Potatoes
+How to Make Vegan Mashed Sweet Potatoes

-- Cook the sweet potatoes: I prefer to bake the sweet potatoes because it enhances their flavor, and that means you don't have to chop them!
-But you can also peel, chop, and boil the sweet potatoes.
-Bake in a 400 degree oven for about an hour or until very soft.
-Next, let them cool for about 20 minutes or until cool enough to handle.
+I like to bake the sweet potatoes because it enhances their flavor.
+To do it, bake the whole sweet potatoes in a preheated 400°F oven for 1 hour or until very soft.
+Let cool for about 20 minutes or until cool enough to handle.
+Then peel and place in a large bowl.

-- Sauté the veggies: Cook the onion until translucent, then add garlic, vegetable broth, rosemary, sage, and black pepper.
+Next, cook the onion until translucent, then add garlic, vegetable broth, rosemary, sage, and black pepper.
 Cook for several minutes or until most of the broth has evaporated.

 What to Serve With Mashed Sweet Potatoes